-(a) A person may disclaim, in whole or in part, an interest
+- (a) A person or a fiduciary may disclaim, in whole or in part, any interest in or power over property, including a power of appointment.
+A fiduciary may disclaim whether or not the fiduciary, with respect to the disclaimer, is acting as the representative of a person. - (b) A partial disclaimer may be expressed as a fraction, percentage, dollar amount, term of years, limitation of a power, or as any other interest or estate in the property offered for acceptance. - (c) A person or a fiduciary may disclaim an interest in, or power over, property, notwithstanding a spendthrift provision or similar restriction on transfer or any restriction or limitation on the right to disclaim imposed by the creator of an interest or power; provided, however, that the creator of a fiduciary power may restrict or limit the fiduciary's right to disclaim it. - (d) A disclaimer must be in writing, declare the disclaimer, describe the interest or power disclaimed, be signed by the disclaimant, and be delivered or filed as provided in this [Act]. - (e) Delivery required by this [Act] may be accomplished by

-- in or power over property, including a power of appointment.
-1 - 2 However, a conservator or quardian may disclaim a power over - 3 property only with the approval of the court that has - 4 jurisdiction over the conservatorship ro quardianship. - (b) A partial disclaimer may be expressed as a fraction, 5 - percentage, dollar amount, term of years, limitation of a power, 6 - 7 or as any other interest or estate in the property offered for - 8 acceptance. - 9 (c) Except for a power held in a fiduciary capacity, a - 10 person may disclaim an interest in or power over property, - 11 notwithstanding a spendthrift provision or similar restriction on - 12 transfer or any restriction or limitation on the right to - 13 disclaim imposed by the creator of an interest or power.
-However, - 14 a creator of an interest or power may provide for the disposition - 15 of a disclaimed interest. - 16 (d) A disclaimer must be in writing, declare the disclaimer, - 17 describe the interest or power disclaimed, be signed by the - 18 disclaimant, and be delivered or filed as provided in this [Act]. - 19 (e) Delivery required by this [Act] may be accomplished by - 20 personal delivery, mailing by first-class mail, or any other - 21 method likely to result in the receipt of the disclaimer. - 22 (f) A disclaimer made under this [Act] is not a transfer or - 23 release.
+- personal delivery, mailing by first-class mail, or any other method likely to result in the receipt of the disclaimer. - 3 (f) A disclaimer made under this [Act] is not a transfer, 4 assignment, or release.